Kiritsu/NTClient/README.md

 NTLauncher

-This is not meant to be used.
+This is not meant to be used!
+This is not a "NMC next gen".

 This project is *just* an idea of playing around with MVVM and WPF.

-I cannot be responsible of your account being blocked as using spark gameforge api outside of their official softwares may be against terms of services.
+I cannot be responsible of your account being blocked after using Spark Gameforge API outside of their official clients/softwares as it is probably against their terms of services.

 Inspired from https://github.com/morsisko/NosTale-Gfless